LottePitcher/opinionated-package-starter/.github/UsingTheTemplate.md

 Check the [instructions on the Marketplace](https://marketplace.umbraco.com/listing) for more information.

 Once you've updated the .json file and pushed to GitHub, the Marketplace should reindex and update the package details soon.
 If things don't look as you expect, use the validation tool.

+If you don't want to wait... check instructions for forcing marketplace to update immediately for your package.

 ## Publishing updates